How to be an organ donor in Croatia

 Organ transplantation is a method of treating patients with irreversible organ function failure.

-Parts of the body from a dead person can be taken and donated to another person after brain death has called.
+Parts of the body of a dead person can be taken and donated to another person after brain death has been called.
 It is believed that death occurs when the complete and final cessation of brain circulation (brain death) is found.

 Brain death is determined in two consecutive clinical trials by a three-part commission.
 Physicians who determine the death of the brain are not involved in organ transplantation.

 Families donating the organs of their family members who die in hospitals outside their place of residence have the right to have the costs of transportation from the hospital to the burial place paid for by HZZO.

 The organ or tissue of a living donor may be taken solely for the treatment of the recipient if there is no appropriate organ or tissue of the deceased person and there is no other approximately equal treatment method.